-Thomas, a Republican, was the representative for New York's 12th congressional district from 1807 to 1809.
+Thomas was the representative for New York’s 12th congressional district and was a Republican.
+He served from 1807 to 1809.

 From Dec 1801 to Apr 1808, Thomas missed 150 of 551 roll call votes, which is 27.2%.
 This is worse than the median of 19.2% among the lifetime records of representatives serving in Apr 1808.
 The chart below reports missed votes over time.

 |Dec 1801-May 1802||94||16||17.0%||54th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000